-<h3>So, What Exactly Is HTML?</h3>.
+<h3>What Is HTML?</h3>.

 Here is a list of some common HTML tags and what they mean:

-<h1></h1>stands for heading 1 and is the largest size heading.
+<h1></h1>stands for "heading 1" and is the largest size heading.
 Like we've already seen, there are also other, smaller heading tags from h2-h5.

-<p></p>stands for paragraph and is used wherever normal text is needed.
+<p></p>stands for "paragraph" and is used wherever normal text is needed.

 Now, for the fun part.
 In the input box below, you can try writing your own HTML code.
 Let's start off by writing a heading.
 Try typing

-<h1>I'm writing HTML!</h1> and see what happens.
+<h2>I'm writing HTML!</h2> and see what happens.